v112263/it-autonomos-spain/index.md

 The document contains all the necessary information for registering and managing an autónomo: instructions, lifehacks and useful tips.

-The information has been collected over more than six months by myself and members of the IT Autonomos [Spain] community.
+The information has been collected over more than six months by myself and members of the IT Autonomos community.
 This document is regularly updated ([GitHub](https://bit.ly/it-autonomos-github){:target="_blank"}).

 > Information is provided as is and does not replace professional consultation.